 1921 (10th June)

-A son, Philip, was born the fifth child of Prince Andrew of Greece and Princess Alice of Battenberg on the island of Corfu.
+Prince Philip, Duke of Edinburgh, was born the fifth child of Prince Andrew of Greece and Princess Alice of Battenberg on the island of Corfu.

 1922 (22nd September)